matshepo13/TrustNet-Tech/README.md

 4.Security: We employ industry-standard security measures, including data encryption, access controls, and authentication protocols.

-1.Usability
+Usability

 We prioritize usability to ensure a seamless user experience:

 User Interface: Our user-friendly web interface allows users to access critical services with ease.

-Development Environment:

-Set up your development environment, including Visual studio code or any IDE that supports our stack.
+Development Environment: Set up your development environment, including Visual studio code or any IDE that supports our stack.

 Contributing

 We welcome contributions from the community.

 To contribute to the project:

 Fork the project repository.